hariharankpz/Sales-data-analysis/README.md

-3. Configure buffer size and buffer interval for near real-time processing.
+3.Configuring Buffer Size and Buffer Interval for Near Real-Time Processing in Amazon Kinesis Data Firehose

-   In Amazon Kinesis Data Firehose, when you use an AWS Lambda function to transform your data before it's delivered to the destination, you can configure two important settings: buffer size and buffer interval.
+When using AWS Lambda to transform your data in Amazon Kinesis Data Firehose before delivering it to the destination, you can configure two important settings: **Buffer Size** and **Buffer Interval**.
 These settings control how Kinesis Data Firehose batches the incoming data before sending it to your Lambda function for processing.

-   Buffer Size
+## Buffer Size

 The buffer size parameter specifies the amount of data, in MBs, that Kinesis Data Firehose buffers before invoking your Lambda function.
 This means that once the buffer accumulates the specified amount of data, Kinesis Data Firehose triggers your Lambda function to process the buffered data.

-      Minimum value: 1 MB
+- **Minimum value:** 1 MB
-      Maximum value: 3 MB
+- **Maximum value:** 3 MB

-   Buffer Interval
+## Buffer Interval

 The buffer interval parameter specifies the maximum amount of time, in seconds, that Kinesis Data Firehose buffers incoming data before invoking your Lambda function.
 If the buffer size is not reached within this interval, Kinesis Data Firehose triggers your Lambda function based on the time interval.

-      Minimum value: 60 seconds (1 minute)
+- **Minimum value:** 60 seconds (1 minute)
-      Maximum value: 900 seconds (15 minutes)
+- **Maximum value:** 900 seconds (15 minutes)

-   How They Work Together
+## How They Work Together

 Kinesis Data Firehose will invoke your Lambda function to process buffered data when either the buffer size or the buffer interval condition is met, whichever comes first.
 This ensures that your data is processed in a timely manner without being delayed indefinitely.

-   For example:
+### Example Configuration

+If you set:
+- **Buffer Size:** 3 MB
-   If you set the buffer size to 3 MB and the buffer interval to 300 seconds (5 minutes), Kinesis Data Firehose will invoke your Lambda function as soon as 3 MB of data is buffered or 5 minutes have passed since the last invocation,       whichever happens first.
+- **Buffer Interval:** 300 seconds (5 minutes)

+Kinesis Data Firehose will invoke your Lambda function as soon as 3 MB of data is buffered or 5 minutes have passed since the last invocation, whichever happens first.

 ## Step 8: Setup Athena for Querying S3 Data